-Moving and getting settled in are things that actually do get easier with practice and experience, and I’m sharing some of my tips and thoughts here:
+Moving and getting settled in actually do get easier with practice and experience, and I’m sharing some of my tips and thoughts here:

 1. Get out of the house and into your community!

-Stepping out of your house to walk the dog or run an errand brings you out into your community.
-Wandering through the area, you will probably meet new people and get a feel for what your neighbors are like.
-Even the simplest “hi” from neighbors you don’t know yet might make you feel happier and more connected.
+Stepping out to walk the dog or run an errand is a good first step!
+Wandering through your new area, you’ll probably meet people and get a feel for what your neighbors are like.
+Even the simplest “hi” from new neighbors might make you feel happier and more connected.